YatopiaMC/Yatopia/README.md

 You can find a full explanation of the Yatopia configuration file on the [Wiki](https://github.com/tr7zw/Yatopia/wiki)

+Also check out the list of patches included in this Project and who created them [here](PATCHES.md)!

 ## Building and setting up
 Run the following commands in the root directory: